maravento/blackweb/README.md

 ---

 The urls included in the acl `allowurls.txt` and`blockurls.txt`, may be notified to the admin, via email and will have a period of 72 hours to accept or reject the inclusion.
 After the deadline, the inclusion will be permanent, unless the object or url changes, or is included in a public block list / Las urls incluidas en las acl `allowurls.txt` y `blockurls.txt`, podrán ser notificadas al admin, via mail y tendrá un plazo de 72 horas para aceptar o rechazar la inclusión.
 Superado el plazo, la inclusión será permanente, excepto que cambie el objeto o url, o sea incluida en alguna lista de bloqueo pública

-## DISCLAIMER

----

-THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
-IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.